Material handling relates to the handling and processing of plastic raw material rather than finished components.

 Heavier duty three-phase units are often used where higher rates of material transfer are involved, movement is over larger distances, or material is difficult to handle.
 They are often mounted at floor level, pumping (blowing) material rather than using a vacuum.

-Centralised Material Feed Systems A Central Material Feed System, also known as a Material Handling System, allows polymer to be automatically distributed to your processing machines; such as injection moulding machines and extruders, sometimes long distances, through a series of solid pipes using a centrally positioned vacuum pump.
+A central material feed system, also known as a plastic material handling system, allows the polymer to be automatically distributed to processing machines; such as injection moulding machines and extruders, sometimes over long distances.
+Material is transported through a series of solid pipes using a centrally positioned vacuum pump.

-Vacuum Receivers (Hopper Loaders) on all machines are linked via a central control system that enables any machine to process any material from various locations.
+Vacuum receivers (hopper loaders) on all machines are linked via a central control system that enables any machine to process any material without the need for human intervention.
 Material is generally sited away from the production area.
-Drying, blending and scrap reclaim can also be integrated into a Central Feed System.
+Drying, blending and scrap reclaim can also be integrated into a central feed system.